Murder of Russel Timoshenko: Manhunt

 Police apprehended Lee Woods at the home of his girlfriend, Nicole Bostic (Dexter Bostic’s sister), in Far Rockaway, Queens, New York, on July 10.
 He identified Bostic and Ellis as his accomplices, and told police that while he knew his friends had guns, he was unaware they were going to open fire on the officers.
 City detectives were tipped to the whereabouts of Bostic and Ellis on the afternoon of July 11, after being contacted by a man who, unaware of the suspects' fugitive status, assisted the suspects in their escape by driving them across Long Island, from Far Rockaway to Port Jefferson, New York, before riding a ferry across Long Island Sound to Bridgeport, Connecticut.
 They then drove west, stopping at a supermarket in Tarrytown, New York, where they purchased food and water, before continuing on to Pennsylvania, according to New York City Police Commissioner Raymond Kelly.
 Remnants of the same food the men purchased were found in a Pennsylvania forest, where investigators had eventually tracked the suspects.

 Hundreds of NYPD officers, U.S. marshals, and Pennsylvania State Troopers were involved in the manhunt, using helicopters and four police dogs to assist with the search.
 By July 11, 2007, the bounty for information leading to the whereabouts of Bostic and Ellis reached $64,000, with the Patrolmen's Benevolent Association proposing an additional $25,000.
 The driver initially dropped off Bostic and Ellis about 14 miles from where Bostic was finally arrested in Pocono Township, Pennsylvania.

 On July 11, a passing motorist spotted the fugitives by Interstate 80 and called police.
 The men fled when authorities arrived at the scene shortly after, but Bostic was tackled by a state trooper shortly after 6 p.m., while Ellis managed to escape.
 At 8 a.m. the next morning, Ellis was cornered near I-80 by two police dogs.
 Both men were extradited to New York from Pennsylvania on July 12.
 Police brought Timoshenko's handcuffs and used them to apprehend Ellis during his arrest.
 Police did not release the name of the driver who assisted the suspects.

 Mourning

-Over 30,000 people attended Timoshenko's funeral in Flatlands, Brooklyn, where Mayor Michael Bloomberg delivered the eulogy, praising the fallen officer, stating, "By stopping that car, he and Officer Yan helped us capture three career criminals whose appetite for evil knew no bounds—saving who knows how many future victims, people who will never know how lucky they are."
+Over 30,000 people attended Timoshenko's funeral in Flatlands, Brooklyn, where Mayor Michael Bloomberg delivered the eulogy, praising Timoshenko, stating, "By stopping that car, he and Officer Yan helped us capture three career criminals whose appetite for evil knew no bounds—saving who knows how many future victims, people who will never know how lucky they are."
 In Washington, DC at the National Law Enforcement Officers Memorial, Timoshenko's name is engraved under Panel 16-West, Line 26.